-In contrast, online invoice factoring companies offer a convenient online dashboard where you can easily view and submit your invoices.
+On the other hand, online invoice factoring companies offer a convenient online dashboard where you can easily view and submit your invoices.
 Some even offer a mobile app.
 Both of these mean more speed, both in the application and in getting funding after you’re approved.

 One benefit of offline receivables financing companies is that often times they will take the time to come see you in person.
-This is partially to build the relationship, but it also helps them with the underwriting and due diligence — they want to verify that you have a business and are trustworthy.
+This is partially to build the relationship, but it also helps them with the underwriting and due diligence.
+They want to verify that you have a business and are trustworthy.